 In addition to litigation, she also focuses on counseling clients through pre-termination intervention, severance agreements, non-compete agreements and other restrictive covenants, employment contracts and key employee agreements, commission agreements and disputes, and job counseling, especially when “the handwriting is on the wall”.
 Counseling and negotiation may include particular attention to reputation and career transition, restrictive covenants, deferred compensation, stock options and grants, special tax considerations for highly paid individuals, benefit transition, and consulting arrangements.
 She gives attention to issues of social media, press and internal announcements, and employment references, all with an eye for reemployment and reputation repair.

 Ms. Hitchcock Cross has a reputation for handling matters where extraordinary remedies are required, such as injunctive relief, declaratory judgments, mandamus, writs of prohibition, and other emergency equitable actions.
 Her communications background has led her to succeed in defamation, slander, and libel litigation and resolution.

 Ms. Hitchcock Cross has a concentration in whistleblower actions.
 In addition to several smaller recoveries, she has obtained settlements under the False Claims Act for $12.9 Million, $25 Million, $31.5 Million, and $38 Million.
 Working to obtain the largest possible Whistleblower share, she has made millionaires out of some of her clients.
 She also pursues Sarbanes-Oxley whistleblower actions and resolutions, either on a confidential settlement or a litigation basis.
-Federal contracts, as well as compliance with federal laws and regulations including FDA, Medicare, Controlled Substance Act, FARs, DFARs, ITAR, FOCI, SEC, IRS, Medicare, Dodd-Frank are primary areas of her legal practice.
+Federal contracts, as well as compliance with federal laws and regulations including FDA, Medicare, Controlled Substance Act, FARs, DFARs, ITAR, FOCI, SEC, IRS, Medicare, and Dodd-Frank are primary areas of her legal practice.

 She has decades of experience representing labor unions in both the private and public sector, including in law enforcement, healthcare, construction trades, industrial employees, service employees, etc.